webplatform/docs/css/properties/font-family/index.md

 |Values={{CSS Property Value
 |Data Type=family-name
 |Description=The name of a font family, such as <code>Courier</code> or <code>Arial</code>.
-If a font family name contains whitespaces, digits or punctuation characters (other than hyphens), it is recommended to place quotes around the font family name to avoid mistakes in escaping those characters.
 }}{{CSS Property Value
 |Data Type=generic-family
 |Description=Generic font families are used as a fallback when none of the previously specified fonts are available.
 It is always the last alternative in the list of font-family names.
 The following generic family keywords are defined: <code>serif</code>, <code>sans-serif</code>, <code>cursive</code>, <code>fantasy</code> and <code>monospace</code>.